 Specifically, in terms of most years of life lost due to disability or death adjusted for population size.

-Here are the 2016 worldwide depression statistics:
+Here are the 2016 worldwide major depressive disorder statistics:

 |Overall||Depression||Anxiety||Alcohol & Drug Use|